It’s hard to be a Los Angeles Lakers fan these days.

 This is what it’s like to be a fan of the Lakers: You are over three times more likely to see your team win the NBA title than miss the playoffs entirely.

 Almost half of our seasons have ended in June, at the NBA Finals; this year, our season could end in April.
-Read the rest of this entry »
+FULL POST

 Like countless football fans around the world, the highlight of my Monday was watching the Clasico: Barcelona versus Real Madrid, two of the biggest clubs in world football going head to head.

 Unlike countless fans, I had to wait until 4 a.m. for kick-off ... because I live in Hong Kong.
 But it was worth it to see a thrilling match in which Barca crushed their Spanish title rivals 5-0.

 I am the reason Real Madrid president Florentino Perez signs players like Zidane, Beckham and Cristiano Ronaldo: I'm an Asian fan passionate about European football, eager to support a club in a far-off town as if it were my own, and happy to spend my money on all the shirts, shorts, balls and related merchandise that clubs mass-produce.